Food and agriculture accounts for about 5.9% of the global GDP.

 This is a blog about how every aspect of food is getting disrupted.

-Sensors, networks, machine learning/AI, robotics, 3D printing, synthetic genomics, stem cell science and material science are going to transform how your food is produced, delivered and consumed.
+Sensors, networks, machine learning/Artificial Intelligence, robotics, 3D printing, synthetic genomics, stem cell science and material science are going to transform how your food is produced, delivered and consumed.

 While this arena is going to change dramatically, we forget how much food has changed already over the past two centuries.